kraptor/isocodes/README.md

 Provides the utility `isocodes_download` to download latest JSON packages when you don't want to use the provided ones (or if they become obsolete).

+By default all data is embedded within the executable.
+See section [Compilation flags](#compilation-flags) on how to specify the files to load/embed and  how to load the data at runtime if you need to.

 ## Supported ISO standards

 | ISO | Description | Library type |